limbo666/KeyzPal/README.md

 Normalization function:

 This function can set the lock keys state to "normal" after a selectable period of time.
+From version 1.0.3.8 the program can detect key presses on the keyboard and reset the remaining time each time a key is pressed.
+This way the program will normalize the keys only if the system is inactive for the predefined time.

-Currently, normal sate is consider as follows:
+Currently, normal state is consider as follows:

 **CAPS lock:** OFF